 Efficiency is, in fact, also another priority for Stapleton at Intercom.

 He says, "We released a research report last year that found nearly half (47%) of support teams said inbound volume increased since COVID-19, and by an average of 51% above their normal volume.
 We're also experiencing increased support volume and are using our business messenger, bots, and automation to scale our support teams' ability to answer more questions, more efficiently."

 Leaning into technology and automation will help Intercom continue to scale their customer support team's efficiency, while not adding too much to the support team's plate.

+In HubSpot's 2021 State of Customer Service report, we learned that many teams aren't using technology to their full advantage.
+In fact, only 29% of respondents use a help desk, and 23% use a CRM.
 This data is interesting because research shows that companies that do use these technologies find them to be extremely effective.

 If your team isn't fully using technology to your advantage, 2021 is the year to start using systems to help support teams increase efficiency, without adding stress.

 With increased demands and pressure on customer service teams, it makes sense that representatives on your team might experience burnout.

 We've all been there.
 That's why it's essential to try to prevent burnout and prioritize your employee's mental health.
 For example, as a service manager, you might be experiencing a time of innovation, along with stress.
 But that doesn't mean that you need to put all the pressure on your employees.